MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/migrate-commerce-sdk.md

 ### New sealed installers

 You can download the new sealed installers from LCS by going to the [Shared Asset Library](https://lcs.dynamics.com/V2/SharedAssetLibrary) and selecting **Retail Self-service package** as the asset type.
-The legacy installers or the apps , Hardware Station, Cloud Scale Unit - Self-hosted) must be uninstalled before you install the new sealed installers.
+The legacy installers or the apps (Hardware Station, Cloud Scale Unit - Self-hosted) must be uninstalled before you install the new sealed installers.
 The Commerce SDK for POS will work only with the sealed installers.

 ### POS